Before you even think about trading you must learn money management skills and be able to control your emotions.

 Tradingview will run specials throughout the year.
-I think I got 50% off when I signed up for the free trial then canceled within the 30 days.
+I think I got 50% off after I signed up for the free trial then canceled within the 30 days.

 One pitfall of tradingview is that they will want to charge you, on top of your subscription with them, for live data.
-I do not need this since I typically look at my charts after hours and I do not day trade.
+I do not need this since I typically look at my charts after hours and I do not typically day trade.
 The data is 15 minutes behind.
 This is good enough for my needs.
-If I ever was to day trade then I would use another charting system that is tied into my brokerage account.
+If I ever was to get serious about day-trading then I would use another charting system that is tied into my brokerage account.

 Once you get your indicators and templates set up for what works for you, you simply just have to scroll down your stock watch list and look for swing patterns that meet your trading criteria.
 I spend no more than 10 minutes on this.

-I start with a 4hr chart and look for various patterns and trends in a stock’s price action.
-StockCharts.com is a good reference for the explanation of various chart patterns.
+I typically start with a 4hr chart and look for various patterns and trends as outlined on my rules page.
+StockCharts.com is a good reference for the explanation of various chart patterns and indicators.
 Once Something spikes my interest, I then move out to the one day chart and then the weekly chart to see if my indicators and perceived patterns are congruent.